Boy, 12, denies burgling top London hotels in alleged 10-month spree

 The boy, who cannot be named for legal reasons, is accused of carrying out raids on Claridge’s in Mayfair, the Four Seasons in Park Lane, the Corinthia Hotel in Whitehall, and The Millennium Hotel in Knightsbridge.

-He also faces allegations of burgling BBC Television Centre in White City and is said to have targeted the offices of retailer The White Company and media agency Publicis within the complex.
+He also faces allegations of burgling BBC Television Centre in White City and is accused of targeting the offices of retailer The White Company and media agency Publicis within the complex.

 He appeared at Westminster Magistrates’ Court on Thursday alongside his 13-year-old brother, who is accused of involvement in three of the burglaries.